bacpop/PopPUNK/docs/options.rst

    Further analysis options:
-     --microreact          Generate output files for microreact visualisation --cytoscape           Generate network output files for Cytoscape --rapidnj RAPIDNJ     Path to rapidNJ binary to build NJ tree for Microreact --perplexity PERPLEXITY
+     --microreact          Generate output files for microreact visualisation --cytoscape           Generate network output files for Cytoscape --phandango           Generate phylogeny and TSV for Phandango visualisation --grapetree           Generate phylogeny and CSV for grapetree visualisation --rapidnj RAPIDNJ     Path to rapidNJ binary to build NJ tree for Microreact --perplexity PERPLEXITY
                         Perplexity used to calculate t-SNE projection (with --microreact) [default=20.0]
-     --info-csv INFO_CSV   Epidemiological information CSV formatted for microreact (with --microreact or --cytoscape)
+     --info-csv INFO_CSV   Epidemiological information CSV formatted for microreact (can be used with other outputs)

    Other options:
      --mash MASH           Location of mash executable